Sydney-Were/phase3_classification_project/README.md

 Measures non-linear associations between features and churn.
 Higher MI = more predictive power.
 Works well with categorical features (like international plan).Helps rank features by importance for churn prediction.
 The goal is to Identify which features are useful for predicting churn.
 Exclude irrelevant or redundant features.

 # Modeling
-To check on model performance i will do a logistic regression as the baseline mode
+To check on model performance I will do a logistic regression as the baseline mode

 # Logistic Regression Performance Evaluation
 - Overall Accuracy: 75% — Not bad, but doesn't say much due to imbalance.